THE INTERNATIONAL HEALTH QIGONG FEDERATION

 Chapter VIII: Supplementary Provisions

-This Statute was amended and adopted by vote by the General Assembly at its second session on 12 August, 2016.
+This Statute was amended and adopted by vote by the General Assembly at its third session on 14 August 2021.

 The right to interpret the Statute shall reside with the IHQF Executive Board.